Wills and inheritance lawyers in Marbella

-At Welex, we provide you advice on how to draw up and execute your will before a Spanish notary so the will is executed per law and fulfils all formal requirements applicable.
+At Welex, wills and inheritance lawyers in Marbella, we provide you advice on how to draw up and execute your will before a Spanish notary so the will is executed per law and fulfils all formal requirements applicable.

 - Execution of the will before the notary public, set up in two languages, with the attendance of a professional translator at the moment of signing before the notary.

-- Detailed information of all costs and inheritance tax in Spain deriving from the acceptance of the inheritance.
+- Detailed information, by our inheritance and wills lawyers in Marbella, of all costs and inheritance tax in Spain deriving from the acceptance of the inheritance.

 - Recompilation of all documents necessary for the execution of the deed, such as death certificate, will, NIE number, certificate from the General Registry of Last Wills in Spain, certificate for the holder of the bank account in Spain and other rights and assets in Spain.